nbaud/debian-frr-evpn-lab/README.md

 ---

-Enjoy hacking on EVPN + FRR with a minimal, repeatable Debian Trixie lab!
+Enjoy hacking on FRR with a minimal, repeatable Debian Trixie lab!

 ```